 At the end of beautiful “Dositejeva” street there stands a fine dining restaurant Homa.
-The interior of the restaurant is interesting, with white colour and light prevailing that has been achieved with the help of more milky white dome shaped lamps .
+The interior of the restaurant is interesting, with red color and light prevailing that has been achieved with the help of more milky white dome shaped lamps.
 Black metal tables that contrast with white wooden chairs break the sterile atmosphere of the restaurant.
 Inside, as well as in the garden, there is a large black and white bar framed with concrete.
 Location of the restaurant itself is quite unique.
 Industrial zone is just around the corner, but customers can feel like they are sitting in the oasis of peace and tranquility.
-Specific menu, fusion cuisine mixed with local, South American and Thai food is another specialty of this place.
-Prices range from 9 to 14 euros per serving.
+Specific menu offers the finest fusion cuisine in town.
+Very much loved by our Scandinavian guests.

 Location: Žorža Klemensoa 19, 11000 Belgrade

 On the corner of “Skender Begova” and “Dobračina” street lies the Museum of Science and Technology.
-The main goal of the Museum of Science and Technology is the protection of the scientific and technological heritage of Serbia.
-Besides collecting, research and protection of technological cultural property, the purpose of the Museum is their presentation to the public in order to raise the awareness of the scientific and technological culture, as well as to popularize science and its contemporary achievements.
-Since its foundation, curators of the Museum collected more than 5,000 very cool, old and vintage artefacts from avid collectors such as musical instruments, the very first cameras and the first computers and the first machines from way back as if gradually falling into oblivion, which are classified through different collections.
+The main goal of the museum is the protection of the scientific and technological heritage of Serbia.
+Since its foundation, curators of the Museum collected more than 5,000 very cool, old and vintage artifacts from avid collectors such as musical instruments, the very first cameras and the first computers and the first jukebox from way back as if gradually falling into oblivion, which are classified through different collections.
+Did I mention that Museum stands in the former power station?!!

 Tuesday – Sunday from 10 A.M. – 9 P.M.